-Your vehicle's seats are equipped with two-way adjustable head restraints.
+Your vehicle's seats are equipped with four-way adjustable head restraints.
 The purpose of these head restraints is to help limit head motion in the event of a rear collision.
-To properly adjust your head restraints, lift the head restraint so that it is located directly behind your head.
+To properly adjust your head restraints, lift the head restraint so that it is located directly behind your head or as close to that position as possible.
 Refer to the following illustration to raise and lower the head restraints.

-The head restraints can be moved up and down.
+The head restraints can be moved forward and backward as well as up and down.